Mohammadou Al Hadji

-Mohammadou Al Hadji Adamou (born 26 November 1986) is a Cameroonian-born Indonesian semi-professional footballer who plays as a centre-back.
-On January 31, 2018, he officially became an Indonesian citizen after going through naturalization process.
+Mohammadou Al Hadji Adamou (born 26 November 1986) is a Cameroonian footballer who plays as a centre-back for Liga 4 club Banyuwangi Putra.

 Career

 Barito Putera

 On 26 April 2016, Mohammadou signed one-year contract with Liga 1 club PS Barito Putera.
 He made his debut as a professional on 30 April 2016, starting and playing the full 90 minutes in a 1–2 loss against Bhayangkara.

 Borneo

 On 12 March 2018, Mohammadou signed one-year contract with Liga 1 club Borneo.
 On 25 March 2018, Mohammadou made his debut against Sriwijaya in the 2018 Liga 1 in a 0–0 draw home at Segiri Samarinda Stadium.

 Sriwijaya

 In middle season 2018, Al Hadji signed a year contract with Liga 1 club Sriwijaya from Borneo.
 He made his league debut on 11 August 2018 against Madura United at the Gelora Sriwijaya Stadium, Palembang.

 PSMS Medan

 He was signed for PSMS Medan to play in Liga 2 in the 2019 season.
 He made 7 league appearances and scored 1 goal for PSMS Medan.